Dinacoding/PortArt/README.md

 ## Media Attributions

-Cheers to and my gratitude to the photographers who made their work available for free on Pexels, it would have been dreadful without you!
+My sincere gratitude to the photographers who made their work available for free on Pexels.
+It wouldn't have been possible without you!The following images and videos are used under the Creative Commons license or with permission:

 ### Images and Credits